- High Temperature Exhaust Manifold Coating - Application Guidelines

 · Protects parts up to 1200° F

-· Choose from factory gray, stainless steel gray, satin black, and silver
+· Choose from factory gray, white, satin black, and silver

 Application Guidelines for Aerosol High Temp Exhaust Manifold Coatings